by Ryan Joseph Slater

 Any of these candidates can rile voters up — there’s no doubt about that; the only issue is if people will believe their promises to restore justice.
 And for this, rage is not enough.
 We need a loving politician.
 Let us recall Cornel West’s statement that, “Justice is what love looks like in public” (Supernegromagic).
 This is where Cory Booker’s history of flip-flopping and belief in the free market to distribute equitable outcomes will hurt him; it’s worth noting that he was literally the only candidate to mention the words ‘free market’ in the 1st night of debates (Phillips).
 It is also where we should part ways with Kamala Harris whose history of punitive policies as a District Attorney in CA hurts her (Baskin).
 Both Booker and Harris are entrenched within the neoliberal ideology, which benefits the wealthiest Americans and punishes the most vulnerable.
 They are more palpable than Trump, of course, but they nonetheless represent the social dynamics that elected Trump.
 They both represent corporate interests and they both want to reform (not abolish) ICE.
 They are neoliberalism with a human face.
 So while they are both potentially effective in gaining support, and they both would fair well in debates with Trump, neither represents a new, positive agenda.

 After all, love requires enacting a positive, dignity-restoring platform.
 Bernie Sanders and Elizabeth Warren are both sincere in wanting to improve Americans’ lives; they both have long, certified histories of working towards that end.
 And they are both friends and enjoy working with one another.
 While they both want to reform healthcare, education, labor rights, and so on, Sanders is a much more radical candidate.
 If we’re being honest, it’s hard to see substantial differences between Elizabeth Warren and Hillary Clinton: both multi-millionaire white women support a global U.S. military presence, side with Israel over Palestine, are capitalists, and they both claim to support women, p.o.c. and LGBTQIA rights.
 Let’s also recall that Warren endorsed Hillary Clinton in 2016.
-While Sanders sides with Palestine, for example, and is against continued global U.S. military presence, the most pronounced difference is economic.
+Elizabeth Warren is Hillary Clinton with a human face.
+While Sanders promotes Palestinian right to dignity, for example, and condemns continued global U.S. military presence, the most pronounced difference is economic.

 While Sanders proudly calls himself a Socialist, Elizabeth Warren calls herself “capitalist to her bones” (Foer).
 Make no mistake about it: Warren’s version of capitalism is a vast improvement to the unbridled capitalism we live in now, and her student debt forgiveness is an incredibly meaningful and powerful policy, as well as her childcare proposal.
 But protecting capital, and therefore capitalists, means there is an inherent tension between labor and capital, and Warren’s position means that she will repeatedly side with the rights of the wealthier.
 By contrast, in a speech that might retroactively become historic, he laid out a 21st Century Bill of Rights, which is a strong, clear, and effective route to dignity for all Americans: